UK fire regulations for façades

 10.10 Regulation 7(2) applies to any building at least 11 m above ground level (as measured in accordance with Diagram D6 in Appendix D),which contains one or more dwellings; an institution; or a room for residential purposes (excluding any room in a hostel, hotel or a boarding house) requires that all materials which become part of an external wall or specified attachment achieve class A2-s1,d0 or class A1, other than those exempted by regulation 7(3).

 And it's spirit.

 Everyone deserves the best possible level of fire protection with regards to fire safety.
 This means, when designing buildings that require a breathable membrane, using materials that are specified from the outset as A2-s1,d0, as in the spirit of Approved Document B Part B4.
 It means using façade breather membranes like Stamisol Safe One.

 People in your building rely on real safety in case of fire.

 Working together, we can make it happen.

 Fire safety is everyone’s responsibility

 You cannot put a price on the safety of lives.
-It is now possible to create a full non-combustible building skin, from the design outset, when specifications and costs are developed.
+It is now possible to create a full building skin in Euroclass A2, from the design outset, when specifications and costs are developed.